openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 Declarations are distinguishable if they:

--  have different names;
+-  Have different names;

--  are distinguishable by signatures (see :ref:`Declaration Distinguishable by Signatures`).
+-  Are distinguishable by signatures (see :ref:`Declaration Distinguishable by Signatures`).

 .. index::